chonkye/AlysonLalataENC4265Website/manual.md

   <img src= "filePlacement.png" alt = "SCREENSHOT OF THE TWO FILES SUCCESSFULLY COPIED INTO THE MODS FOLDER">
 </p>
 <p style="text-align:center;"> FIGURE 13 "SCREENSHOT OF THE TWO FILES SUCCESSFULLY COPIED INTO THE MODS FOLDER" (IMAGE BY ALYSON LALATA) </p>
+With the mods in the proper folder, it is now time to adjust your in-game settings for The Sims 4.

 [🔝 Back to Table of Contents](#table-of-contents)

 # Enabling Mods and Script Mods in Game Options